Ivory-billed woodpecker

 The ivory-billed woodpecker (Campephilus principalis) is a woodpecker native to the Southern United States and Cuba.
 (Note: Known in Cuban Spanish as the picamaderos picomarfil ("ivory bill woodpecker") or carpintero real ("royal carpenter/woodpecker").)
 Habitat destruction and hunting have reduced populations so severely that the last universally accepted sighting in the United States was in 1944, and the last universally accepted sighting in Cuba was in 1987.

-The ivory-bill is the largest woodpecker in the United States, and one of the largest in the world.
+The ivory-bill was the largest woodpecker in the United States, and one of the largest in the world.
 Naturalist John James Audubon described it as the "Great chieftain of the woodpecker tribe".
 In adults, the bill is ivory in color, hence the species' common name, and the plumage is deep black and white, with a red crest in males.

 The bird was commonly found in bottomland hardwood forests, including dense swampland, and in temperate coniferous forests.
 Its diet consists of large beetle larvae, particularly wood-boring Cerambycidae beetles, supplemented by vegetable matter, including southern magnolia, pecans, acorns, hickory nuts, wild grapes, and persimmons.
 To hunt beetle larvae, the bird wedges bark from dead trees using its bill, exposing the larvae tunnels; within its range, the ivory-bill faces no real competitor in hunting these larvae.

 In the 21st century, reported sightings and other evidence that the species persists in Arkansas, Louisiana, and Florida have been published, but the validity of these reports is disputed, with many sources arguing that it is likely extinct.
 Habitat protection and restoration efforts have been initiated in areas where the species might persist.

 In September 2021, the U.S. Fish and Wildlife Service (USFWS) proposed that the species be declared extinct.
 However, following public comment periods, the USFWS issued a news release stating it would continue to analyze and review information before making a final judgment.
+The status of the species has not been changed as of September 2026.